 Sipping wine at a châteaux in France, Tuscan farmhouses in Italy and at chic vineyards in Napa Valley are all amazing, but there’s something to be said about a truly unique wine experience.
 Here are some very special, unusual wineries around the world that deviate just a little bit from your average tasting experience.
 For a memorable wine visit, check them out!

 Tank Garage Winery, California, USA

-Buying wine from a gas station probably isn’t something you ever considered doing, but Tank Garage Winery in Calistoga, California may change your mind.
+Buying wine from a gas station probably isn’t something you ever considered doing, but Tank Garage Winery in Calistoga (Napa Valley), California may change your mind.
 This gas station-turned-winery, a throwback to the 1930s, was created in hopes of making a different kind of winery.
 After all, the last thing Napa Valley needs is “another sprawling Chateau complete with all the traditional ways you’re supposed to make and showcase your wines,” explained James Harder, founder of Tank Garage.
 Instead, taste wines like Dream Police, Nothing Corporate and Post Disco in the tasting room, a former mechanic’s garage located in the vintage filling station.

 Ice House Winery, Canada

 Known as ‘Canadian liquid gold,’ Ice House Winery makes ice wine, a dessert wine that’s made from grapes frozen while still on the vine.
 The rules for ice wine are strict too — it can only be icewine if the grapes were picked off the vine at 18 degrees or below.
 Quite possibly the only winery in the world that encourages ‘getting slushed,’ you can’t leave without sampling one of their famous wine slushies, made from equal parts wine and ice.

 Le Domaine du Val d’Argan, Morocco